neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param str cluster_name: cluster on which the job is running.

                                ``None`` means the current cluster (default).

+      :param str separator: string which will separate archive and live logs (if both parts are present).

+                            By default a string containing random characters are used.
+                            Empty *separator* suppresses output of separator.

       :return: :class:`~collections.abc.AsyncIterator` over :class:`bytes` log chunks.